hpssjellis/tedx-feb-2026-educational-duality/README.md

 But the gap was built over years.

-Implement a school-wide skills audit—early and late in the year.
+Implement a school-wide grade 10 skills audit, early and late in the year.
 Not subject-based.
 Skills-based.

 Estimation.
 Reading under pressure.
 Reasoning.
 Sustained problem-solving.

 Every teacher owns a piece of the human pilot: